catfact/cabash/readme.md

 elementary cellular automata sequencer.

-right now, just a toy for exploring parameters of 1-dimensional binary CA, with an eye towards applications in musical sequencing.
+a toy for exploring parameters of 1-dimensional binary CA, with an eye towards applications in musical sequencing.

 see [http://mathworld.wolfram.com/ElementaryCellularAutomaton.html] for more background.